Casa inteira

 Sobre esta propriedade

-Benton Guesthouse: Private Countryside Nostalgic Shōwa-era House: Former "Akiya"
+Benton Guesthouse: Private Nostalgic Shōwa-era Countryside House: former Akiya

-Our guesthouse is a true Shōwa-era style countryside home.
-Built in 1953 with traditional Japanese joinery, this house was formerly an 'akiya' abandoned for 10 years.
-Many of the antique belongings were carefully restored and used to decorate this house.
+Many of the vintage belongings were carefully restored and used to decorate this house.
 We hope guests will enjoy stepping back in time, with a few modern amenities.
 The furnishings are simple, era-appropriate, and true to the history of the home.
+Our goal was to create a 'living museum' for guests to touch and explore.

 BEDROOM: Western-Style Bedroom Suite (Downstairs): Sleeps 2 in a 'double' size western-style bed.
 The bed area can be closed off from the sitting area, using the vintage shoji screen doors.
 YES, this room has air conditioning.